 The gut (gastrointestinal tract) is the tube that starts at the mouth and ends at the back passage (anus).

 The upper gut includes the gullet (oesophagus), stomach and the first part of the small intestine (the duodenum).
 Food passes down the oesophagus into the stomach.
-The stomach makes acid which is not essential but helps to digest food.
+The stomach makes acid which helps to digest food.
 After being mixed in the stomach, food passes into the duodenum to be digested.

 The walls of the stomach contain muscle.
 At the junction of the stomach and the oesophagus there is a thickened area of muscle which is called a sphincter.
 The sphincter acts like a valve.
 When food comes down the oesophagus into the stomach, the sphincter relaxes.
 However, it closes at other times to stop food and acid in the stomach going back up (refluxing) into the oesophagus.